harshb2204/jdis/README.md

 public static void run() throws InterruptedException {
     boolean useEpoll = Epoll.isAvailable();

-    // One thread handles everything: accept + all I/O — same as Redis
+    // One thread handles everything: accept + all I/O + expiry cron — same as Redis
     EventLoopGroup group = useEpoll
             ? new EpollEventLoopGroup(1)
             : new NioEventLoopGroup(1);

+    // Schedule the expiry cron on the event loop thread — not a separate thread group.scheduleAtFixedRate(
+        ExpiryManager::deleteExpiredKeys,
+        1, 1, TimeUnit.SECONDS
+    );

     ServerBootstrap bootstrap = new ServerBootstrap();
     bootstrap